torbjornlager/flov-in-vr/index.md

 In the following video, David Chalmers "considers how VR is reframing and shedding new light on some of philosophy’s most enduring questions about cognition, epistemology and the nature of reality."

 <iframe width="720" height="405" src="https://www.youtube.com/embed/1ur7eIKiwuA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+In a longer talk, Chalmers discusses [Spatial Experience and Virtual Reality](https://youtu.be/IN0X0qmc8Lw).

 Searching Google Scholar using the terms "philosophy virtual reality" finds quite a few papers: